climate-action-kits/pxt-fwd-edu/gr3-forcewind-modify.md

 - When we change the direction arrow, we will now have to turn the dial in the opposite direction to trigger our code/output. hint~

-## Tinker Step 5 Challenge time!
+## Tinkering Step 5:Challenge time!
 Can you add another event to your code to make the wind turbine turn in both directions?"

 ## Congratulations! @showdialog

 You've completed the activity!
-If your teacher has asked you to save your project, now is the time!

 ## Reflection @showdialog
 Think about something about this project that challenged you.
 How did you overcome the challenge?
 How did that make you feel?